Kelly Clarkson: Voice

-Clarkson is a soprano, with a range spanning from E3 to G6.
-Clarkson can ascend to the whistle register, as well as possessing the ability to sing complex melisma.
-Describing Clarkson's voice, Arion Berger of Rolling Stone wrote that "her high notes are sweet and pillowy, her growl is bone-shaking and sexy, and her mid-range is amazingly confident."
+Critics have said Clarkson has a soprano voice.
+Arion Berger of Rolling Stone wrote that "her high notes are sweet and pillowy, her growl is bone-shaking and sexy, and her mid-range is amazingly confident."
 In reviewing a live performance of Clarkson's, Jon Caramanica of The New York Times said she "showed off a voice that moved in all sorts of ways, without ever appearing to strain", continuing "Ms. Clarkson, who has a malleable voice and a boatload of vocal confidence, might be a soul siren in the making".
 However, in a separate review of Stronger, Caramanica said Clarkson's voice is "too huge, too violent" for warmer and sweeter vocal stylings, stating "she's on a par with Taylor Swift when it comes to vengeance, and she'll do it louder and with more brutality in comparison to her contemporary."
 In a live review as part of her Stronger Tour, Sophie Sinclair of Hit The Floor said "Kelly's strong and powerful voice was flawless throughout the night, and some may even say she sounds better live than she does on her albums".
 Mark Deming from Phoenix New Times stated that "in an era when pop music means over-singing a song into a bloody pulp, Clarkson has consistently displayed both charisma and a welcome sense of restraint, knowing how to sound passionate and heartfelt without forgetting where the melody and the root note is supposed to go."

 Dr. Luke, who produced some of Clarkson's hits, said "She has powerful lungs.
 She's like the Lance Armstrong of vocal cords."

 In an interview with Good Morning America, Simon Cowell was asked of the then six American Idol winners, who he thought had the best voice.
 Cowell immediately answered that Clarkson did "by a mile", noting that she was "up there" with other great singers such as Celine Dion.
 Esquire wrote that Clarkson has "the best voice in the history of pop music".
 Reviewing Stronger, Jody Rosen of Rolling Stone states, Clarkson has "one of music's most remarkable voices."
 Jason Lipshutz from Billboard considered Clarkson as one of the greatest singers in pop music.
 Regarding the controversial practice of lip-syncing, Clarkson says she never has and never will lip-sync, elaborating in an interview with Cory Myers, "I've actually never done that because I'm terrified; if I ever did that, something horrible would happen, the track would skip.
 I have a really unhealthy fear about it.
 So no, I've never done that".
 Clarkson has earned the title "Queen of Covers" for her ability to perform songs from artists of various genres.